 Forehead swelling above eyebrow could result from overexposure to the sun.
 This can give you serious skin inflammation leading to slight blistering and swelling.
 For the sunburns to heal, it is necessary for the skin to regenerate new cells.
 With certain treatments such as aloe vera and cold compresses, the burns can be soothed and the formation of new cells hastened.

 The area above the eyebrow is prone to sebaceous cysts.
-When they form around the forehead, swelling and pain maybe experienced.
+When they form around the forehead, swelling and pain may be experienced.
 Sebaceous cysts are small bumps that develop when the sebaceous glands of the skin produce excess sebum.
 As a result, the oil collects beneath the skin and a cyst is formed.
 This is what results in some swellings on the eyebrow and eyelid.

-Physical injury is yet another cause of swelling above eyebrow.
+Physical injury is yet another cause of swelling above the eyebrow.
 This can be around the forehead and surrounding areas such as the temples and eyelid.
 This occurs when the area is subjected to trauma leading to the buildup of fluids which is seen as a swelling.
 With this kind of injury, treating the area with a cold compress will help to reduce swelling.
 This though should only be used where the injury is minor.
-Where the swelling is associated with other symptoms such as fever, severe headaches and nausea, medical attention should be sought immediately as these could be indicative of serious internal injuries.
+Where the swelling is associated with other symptoms such as fever, severe headaches, and nausea, medical attention should be sought immediately as these could be indicative of serious internal injuries.

-After botox injections on the forehead, it is possible to get complains regarding swellings above the eyebrow from patients.
+After Botox injections on the forehead, it is possible to get complains regarding swellings above the eyebrow from patients.
 In such cases, this results from a descent of the brow tissue bringing the eyebrow down as well.
 Once this happens, the thick skin tends to rest lower than normal and thus appear swollen.
 This should resolve with time.

 Swollen Eyebrow Pimple or Spot on Eyebrow Swollen

 Where a tiny spot on the eyebrow appears to be swollen, this could be a pimple.
-These appear on the face when there is an accumulation of dirt, oil and bacteria around the hair follicles.
+These appear on the face when there is an accumulation of dirt, oil, and bacteria around the hair follicles.
 When one has a pimple, it is advisable to resist squeezing it out as this could cause the bacteria to get trapped deeper into the skin.
-It could also make you to end up with acne marks and scars.
+It could also make you end up with acne marks and scars.
 Instead, settle for home remedies for pimples as well as over the counter treatments.
 If you can, avoid using makeup on the pimple.
 Where you have to, only use a small amount of concealer makeup to avoid piling up more impurities on it.